terrypatterson/terrypatterson.github.io/_posts/2024-05-05-panopto-lti-migration-documentation.md

 ## Testing Notes

+Please note that the notes below are raw and may not have fully fleshed out information at this time.
+They are a work in progress.

 - [ ] Test logins via the hosted site and via Blackboard to make sure all is well.
 - [ ] Test provisioning a new course folder to ensure you want the option Prepend Course Code set to True.